My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Kenai Fjords, like many Alaskan national parks, is not easy to access – in fact, most of the park is only accessible by boat.
 But because it is easy to reach Seward, and roughly half of all Alaska cruises dock in Seward, it’s easier to access than some of the others.

-So if you need to be on a boat to visit Kenai Fjords, which one do you choose?
+So if you need to cruise to visit Kenai Fjords, which one do you choose?
 I have a whole post breaking down the different options and best Kenai Fjords cruises, but my top recommendation is the 8.5-hour Northwestern Fjord Cruise by Major Marine Tours.
+I also have dedicated reviews to the two major operators: Major Marine Tours and Kenai Fjords Tours.

 Broadly speaking any cruise in Kenai Fjords is either a glacier cruise, a wildlife cruise, or both.
 No matter who you choose to cruise with, you’ll have the chance to spot all kinds of wildlife, including sea otters, Steller sea lions, harbor seals, seabirds like puffin and bald eagles, and whales – humpback whales, orcas, and grey whales are just some of the species that can be spotted throughout the summer season.
 Additionally, most cruises also visit glaciers; popular ones include Bear Glacier, Holgate Glacier, and Northwest Fjord – depending on how long your cruise is.